Noah670/Bunny_Planet/README.md

 This repo contains a small Three.js demo where you hop across tiny spherical planets to catch mischievous bunnies.

 Open `index.html` and press **Start** to begin playing.
-Chase down all of the bunnies roaming the colorful worlds to win.

 ## Controls